Mappy

-is a 1983 platform game developed and published by Namco for arcades.
-It runs on Namco's Super Pac-Man hardware modified to support horizontal scrolling.
+is a 1983 platform video game developed and published by Namco for arcades.
+It was released in Japan in March 1983 and in North America by Bally Midway in April 1983.
+It runs on Namco's Mappy hardware (which is a modified/revised version of the Super Pac-Man hardware to support horizontal scrolling).
 The name "Mappy" is likely derived from mappo (マッポ), a slightly pejorative Japanese slang term for policeman.
 The game has been re-released in several Namco arcade compilations.
 It spawned a handful of sequels and a 2013 animated web series developed by cartoonists Scott Kurtz and Kris Straub.

 Gameplay

 Mappy launches a push wave at a pair of Meowkies (arcade version).

 Controls consist of a two-position joystick and a button.
 The player assumes the role of Mappy, a police mouse tasked with recovering stolen items from a mansion that serves as a hideout for a gang of thieving cats.
-Goro (Nyamco in Japanese), large and red, is the leader, while the smaller blue Meowky cats (Mewky in Japanese) are his underlings.
+Goro (Nyamco in Japanese), large and red, is the leader, while the smaller pink Meowky cats (Mewky in Japanese) are his underlings.

 The mansion contains horizontal passages closed off by doors and broken up with gaps bridged by trampolines.
 If a character runs off the edge of a platform, he will fall into a gap and bounce on a trampoline if one is there.
 Both Mappy and the cats can veer to either side and land on a platform while traveling upward, but not while falling.
 A trampoline will break if Mappy bounces on it four consecutive times, changing color after each bounce to indicate its status.
 Once Mappy lands on a platform, the trampoline reverts to its original status.
-Mappy cannot be hurt by any cats while bouncing either up or down, and the cats can bounce on trampolines without breaking them.
+He cannot be hurt by any cats while bouncing either up or down, and the cats can bounce on trampolines without breaking them.

-The goal of each round is to collect all 10 stolen items, which form five pairs such as stereos, computers, and safes.
+The goal of each round is to collect all 10 stolen items, which form five pairs: stereos, televisions, Mona Lisa paintings, computers, and safes.

 Bonus points can be scored in two ways: